 Our computing progression framework ensures a balanced coverage of the three computing strands (computer science, information technology and digital literacy).
 The children work on all three strands each year.
 As they progress through the school, children build on their prior learning within each strand, covering new or deeper knowledge and developing their technical skills.
 Within all sequences of lessons, teachers plan a phase of progressive questioning which extends to and promotes the higher order thinking of all learners.
 Questions initially focus on the recall or retrieval of knowledge, and help to scaffold computational thinking skills, such as pattern recognition.
 Questions then extend to promote application of the knowledge in a new situation and are designed to promote independence in analytical thinking.

-Much of the subject-specific knowledge developed in our computing lessons equip pupils with experiences which will benefit them in secondary school, further education and future workplaces.
-From research methods, use of presentation and creative tools and critical thinking, computing at William Patten gives children the building blocks that enable them to pursue a wide range of interests and vocations in the next stage of their lives.
+The relevant, context-embedded computing experiences through which our knowledge-engaged curriculum is taught will benefit learners in secondary school, further education and future workplaces.
+From research methods, use of presentation and creative tools and computational and critical thinking, computing at William Patten gives children the building blocks that enable them to pursue a wide range of interests and vocations in the next stage of their lives.